Musashi98/URLMapping/README.md

 - SERVER_ADDRESS/mapping/getLong/?url=SOME_URL
 - SERVER_ADDRESS/mapping/generateShort/?url=SOME_URL

-Here SERVER_ADDRESS is the server address (ip:port) and SOME_URL is some URL to process by the endpoint.
+Here SERVER_ADDRESS is the server address (ip:port) and SOME_URL is some url to process by the endpoint.

     e.g. http://127.0.0.1:5000/mapping/getLong/?url=www.us.com/G1uH25iwO36